remyroel/M2OP/README.md

   I want the user to have multiple pokemon that they can chose from based on who they are fighting against.
   I want to certain attacks to do more or less damage based on the type of pokemon.
 This way, users can switch out the pokemon if it isn't useful.
-- I think I earned 60 points:
-Main program complexity/usability: 40/40 (used OOP, interactive w user, input validation, and easily readable)
-Testing: 10/20 (all tests are passed, but could be more robust) Is-A/Has-A class relationship: 20/20 (no errors, the three types all contain individuality) File input: 0/10 (missing)
-Repository made within 72 hours (-10 points)